fython51/MarketDashboard/README.md

 # Market Dashboard
 ## What is it?
-A composite plot of the trailing-six-month performance of the most relevant government bonds, equity indexes, and commodities.
+A composite plot of the trailing-six-month performance of the most relevant government bonds, equity indexes, commodities, and currency pairs.

 <br>

 ## Why would anybody need this?
-To get a general overview of market performance over the last six months.
+To get a general overview of the performance of various markets over the last six months.

 <br>